mco-gh/mco.dev/content/post/found/keaton.md

 coverImage = "/img/keaton.jpg"
 +++

 Buster Keaton was one of the biggest stars in the early days of Hollywood.
 His fame was eclipsed by Charlie Chaplin, his comic rival of the silent film era.
-But his knack for physical comedy and performing his own (often dangerous) stunts was unparalleled in cinema histoy.
+But his knack for physical comedy and performing his own (often dangerous) stunts was unparalleled in cinema history.

 <!--more-->

-Watch this montage of his best stunts, narrated by Keaton himself.
+Watch this amazing montage of his best stunts, narrated by Keaton himself.

 <br>